snapp-incubator/nats-policies/README.md

 - **Determining Consumer Starting Points**:
   In the event of losing a consumer or creating a new one, you need to specify a practical starting point.
 This could be the beginning of the stream, the most recent message, or a specified historical message, depending on your service's ability to handle message replay and its consistency requirements.

+- **Having Metrics over Consumers and Producers**:
+  Using NATS (specially NATS Core) we don't have any detailed metric on server-side about the number of produced or consumed messages so it should be implemented over producers and consumers.
+These metrics should have cooresponding alerts to notify about the times that consumers and producers has zero message per second.

 ## Quality of Service

 When your application (referring to consumer applications) can tolerate message loss (note that messages are not typically lost under normal conditions;